WebberZone/better-search/readme.txt

 == Frequently Asked Questions ==

-If your question isn't listed here, please post a comment at the <a href="hhttp://wordpress.org/support/plugin/better-search">WordPress.org support forum</a>.
+If your question isn't listed here, please open a new thread at the <a href="hhttp://wordpress.org/support/plugin/better-search">WordPress.org support forum</a>.
 I monitor the forums on an ongoing basis.
-If you're looking for more advanced paid support, please see <a href="http://ajaydsouza.com/support/">details here</a>.
+If you're looking for email based support, please see <a href="http://ajaydsouza.com/support/">details here</a>.

 = Can I customize the output? =

-All options can be customized within the Options page in WP-Admin itself
+Better Search has a huge set of options that help you customise the output or fine tune the results without leaving the comfort of your WordPress site.
+Goto **Settings > Better Search** to configure.

 The plugin also supports the use of template files within your theme.
 You can create a file called `better-search-template.php` in your theme's directory and the plugin will use it to display the results.

 Take a look at http://ajaydsouza.com/wordpress/plugins/better-search/bsearch-templates for use of custom templates and template tags supported by Better Search
-Additionally, I have included a simple template for WordPress Twenty Eleven theme that you can simply drop into the `twentyeleven` folder

 = Can you create a search template for my theme? =